Bacterial Meningitis Vaccination

 - You will be age 22 or older on the first day of the semester you are exempt.

-- You only intend to enroll in Distance Education courses ONLY must submit the petition for a waiver available here - Petition to Waive Bacterial Meningitis Vaccination Requirement for Distance Education Enrollment ONLY.
+- You intend to enroll in 700 level Distance Education Courses ONLY.
+Submit the petition for a waiver available here - Petition to Waive Bacterial Meningitis Vaccination Requirement for Distance Education Enrollment ONLY.

 - You cannot take the vaccine because it would be injurious to your health and well-being.
 Provide an affidavit or a certificate signed by a physician who is duly registered and licensed to practice medicine in the United States, in which it is stated that, in the physician's opinion, the vaccination required would be injurious to the health and well-being of the student.